Phone numbers

 Managing your alcohol consumption

 Start off by keeping a diary of your drinking habits.
 This can help you to recognise how much you actually drink and if you regularly drink above the recommended guidelines of 14 units a week.
-You will also be able to see if there are any patterns and any triggers that cause you to drink.
+You'll also be able to see if there are any patterns and any triggers that cause you to drink.
 If you aren’t physically dependent on alcohol, think about introducing the following:

 • A new evening and weekend routine – write out a detailed plan for the times when you are mostly likely to drink.
 Make sure it includes activities that will take up all your concentration